Tax Planning in Portland, OR

 • Review Your Retirement Accounts —

 Roth IRAs and Traditional IRAs both offer tax benefits, but in distinct ways.
 With a traditional IRA, your contributions may be deductible, and you defer taxes until you take distributions.
-Roth IRA contributions, in contrast, are not deductible but allow for tax-free growth on your investments.
+Unlike traditional IRAs, Roth IRA contributions are non-deductible, but your funds grow without future taxes.
 Which account benefits you most will depend on your specific tax planning needs.
 If you expect future tax rates to increase, a Roth conversion, or moving funds from a traditional IRA to a Roth IRA, might be wise to lock in tax-free growth while paying taxes upfront.

 • Tax-Loss Harvesting